 - Accessories, such as cutlery and boxes.

-You have created a Shipping Zone with your area’s ZIP code and assigned a flat rate shipping method set at $10 per delivery.
+You have created a Shipping Zone with your area’s ZIP code and assigned a flat rate shipping method for local delivery at $10 per order.
 Shipping refrigerated foods requires special containers worth $2 each.
 This increases delivery to $12.

 To solve this, you can create a shipping class, group together only with refrigerated products, assigning a rate of $12 for the shipping class.

 Let’s see how this is done in more detail.